Client case studies are one of the most important elements to master as you grow as an agency.

 This accomplished two things:

 - Helped us get the permission to share work early on — which we would ask additional permission for before publishing a single piece — down in writing.

-I bring the biggest smile and the most positive attitude in the world into every, single client relationship.
-That doesn't mean that I don't take responsible measures to help protect myself and my team from any potential dangers that could be lurking in the future.
+I bring the biggest smile and the most positive attitude in the world into every single client relationship.
+However, that doesn’t mean that I don’t take responsible measures to help protect myself and my team from any potential dangers lurking around the corner.

-What could possibly go wrong, you may ask?
+What could go wrong, you ask?
 Two things:

 - Imagine somewhere down the line you write a book and mention a client experience that you had permission to utilize.
 Let’s say that client decides to sue you for some reason.
 If you don’t have written permission in your contract, it’s going to be hard to defend yourself.